LedgerHQ/actions-security/actions/sign-blob/README.md

 <!-- action-docs-description source="action.yml" -->
 ## Description

-This action is used to sign a blob in keyless mode based on Github OIDC token
+This action is used to sign blobs in keyless mode based on Github OIDC token.
 <!-- action-docs-description source="action.yml" -->

 ## Usage